FireflyMigration/firefly-doc/10-Developer-Guide/25-Control-Models/03-Exercise-Control-Models/index.md

 13. select the  **MandatoryTextBox** and click the **Add to ToolBox** button.
 14. Drug and drop the **MandatoryTextBox** to the screen set the **Data** property to point to the **Products.ProductName**.
 15. Delete the current textBox in the ProductName Column with the new **MandatoryTextBox**.
+16. Save changes to Git.
-16. Build and test , try to delte the product name from one of the rows in Runtime, and check that you get the error message.
+17. Build and test , try to delte the product name from one of the rows in Runtime, and check that you get the error message.